MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/delegation-overview.md

 ---
 # Understand delegation in a canvas app

 Power Apps includes a powerful set of functions for filtering, sorting, and shaping tables of data in a canvas app: **[Filter](functions/function-filter-lookup.md)**, **[Sort](functions/function-sort.md)**, and **[AddColumns](functions/function-table-shaping.md)** functions to name just a few.
 With these functions, you can provide your users with focused access to the information they need.
-For those with a database background, using these functions is the equivalent of writing a database query.
+For those with a database background, using these functions is the equivalent of writing a database query to filter the records.

 The key to building efficient apps is to minimize the amount of data that must be brought to your device.
 Perhaps you need only a handful of records from a sea of million, or a single aggregate value can represent thousands of records.
 Or perhaps only the first set of records can be retrieved, and the rest brought in as the user gestures that they want more.
 Being focused can dramatically reduce the processing power, memory, and network bandwidth that your app needs, resulting in snappier response times for your users, even on phones connected via a cellular network.